RN38, Takasaki, Japan

 Situated on the Kanto Plain approximately 100 km northwest of Tokyo, Takasaki City covers an area of 330 km².
 It is a vibrant urban centre that embraces both the downtown commerce and industry and protects the natural peace and tranquility found in the rural Kurabuchi district.
 In January 2006 Takasaki City merged with other towns, forming the current city that is home to approximately 320,000 people.

 Its proximity to Tokyo, only 50 minutes by bullet train, makes the city a strategic hub for transport and commerce.
-The city is also home to the Takasaki Advanced Radiation Research Institute and JAERI, the Japan Atomic Energy Research Institute, on the eastern outskirts of the city.
+The city is also home to the Takasaki Advanced Radiation Research Institute and JAEA, the Japan Atomic Energy Agency, on the eastern outskirts of the city.